 It can and, in my opinion, it's better if you do.
-Baking it makes it firmer as the butter and sugar melting and solidifying again act as glue.
+Baking makes it firmer as the butter and sugar melt and solidify, acting as glue.
 If you don't bake it, you can still chill it until it's firm enough to fill and cut.
 But it's never as solid as when it has been baked.

-You add enough butter and you bake it for 10 minutes.
-This will ensure it doesn't fall apart when you remove it from the pan and you cut it.
-When in doubt, always add a few more tablespoons of melted butter than less.
+Make sure the mixture is like wet sand with no dry spots, and bake it for 10 minutes in a medium oven.
+This will ensure it doesn't fall apart when you remove it from the pan and cut it.
+If in doubt, err on the side of more melted butter than less.
 A crumbly mixture is usually the result of too many cookie crumbs in relation to the amount of butter.

 It's not necessary.
 The mixture has a lot of butter, so adding more to the pan is not recommended.
-However, if your pan is old or doesn't have a smooth finish, you might want to lightly butter it just to be on the safe side.
+However, if your pan is old or doesn't have a smooth finish, you might want to lightly butter it just to be safe.